atsukotominaga/blog/source/about/index.md

 ---

 ## me and cat
-hi! i am mametsuko. i am living in the netherlands with my cat, tofu.
+Hi, I am mametsuko.
+I am living in the Netherlands with my cat, Tofu.

 ### my favourites